cwoffenden/CAD-projects/README.md

 # All My Random CAD Projects

-Everything here is released under a (https://creativecommons.org/public-domain/cc0/)[CC0 licence].
+Everything here is released under a [CC0 licence](//creativecommons.org/public-domain/cc0/).

 If it's here, it's also been made, either CNC, sheet metal or 3D printed.